Hunters Helping Condors program

 Participating hunters can obtain free ammo and win prizes

 These opportunities are part of Utah's Hunters Helping Condors program.
-The program encourages hunters to make a few small, voluntary changes to help the endangered California condors that live in southern Utah.
+The program encourages hunters to make a few small, voluntary changes to help the critically endangered California condors that live in southern Utah.

 Why do condors need help?